MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-cleaning-functional-dependencies.md

     providers.head()
     ```

-1. Check for data quality issues with SemPy's `find_dependencies` function by plotting a graph of auto-detected functional dependencies:
+1. Check for data quality issues with SemPy's `find_dependencies` function by plotting a graph of autodetected functional dependencies:

     ```python
     deps = providers.find_dependencies()